 Winter's Summits and Rockscapes

-Hold on to your (snow)hats: this itinerary covers the absolute best highlights Utah's wildscapes have to offer, from the high alpine summit of Mt.
+Ta da!
+This itinerary covers some of the magic Utah's wildscapes have to offer, from the high alpine summit of Mt.
 Timpanogos to the petrified sandstone dunes of Snow Canyon and everything in between.
-Consider this your sampler platter of the most spectacular vistas in Utah, including multiple state parks and world-famous Zion and Bryce Canyon national parks.
-Once you've taken them in, you'll want to come back for more.
+We’ll conjure up some of the most spectacular vistas in Utah, including multiple state parks and world-famous Zion and Bryce Canyon national parks.
+You won’t believe your eyes, and, you'll want to come back for more.

 By visiting in winter, you get a rare look at both the ski resorts up north and the parks in the south, which are infinitely quieter and more peaceful in the colder months.
 It's a chance to see what our dramatic desert red rocks look like when dusted with snow.
 You'll want to hike it all... but budget plenty of time for photography, because you're going to need it.